 Reaction: Cinnamic acid is hydroxylated at the 4-position to form p-coumaric acid.

-Importance: This is where the first hydroxyl group is introduced, hence making it somewhat more reactive and precursor to further transformations.
+Importance: This is where the first hydroxyl group is introduced, hence making it somewhat more reactive and a precursor to further transformations.

 4-Coumarate-CoA Ligase (4CL)